jacobyhsi/jacobyhsi.github.io/_pages/about.md

 Before joining Imperial, I earned an M.Eng. in Artificial Intelligence from the [University of California, Los Angeles](https://www.ucla.edu/), and an H.BSc. in CS, Stats, and Econs at the [University of Toronto](https://www.utoronto.ca/).
 I was also fortunate to be advised by [Rahul Krishnan](http://www.cs.toronto.edu/~rahulgk/index.html) at the [Vector Institute](https://vectorinstitute.ai/), and [Jonathan Kao](https://seas.ucla.edu/~kao/people_dir/jonathan_kao.html) at UCLA where I researched novel machine learning architectures through deep generative modeling.

-Anyone interested in machine learning research, feel free to contact me by email!
+If you are a student interested in research or would like to collaborate, please email me!

 Email: